 It’s a common issue for both beginners and experienced astronomers to sometimes find that they can’t see anything through their telescope.

-This problem can often be attributed to issues related to focus travel and back focus, though you should make sure that you have taken the telescope’s caps off and started with a low-power eyepiece that doesn’t give too much magnification.
+This problem can often be attributed to issues related to focus travel and back focus.
+Before checking those, make sure you have taken the telescope’s caps off and started with a low-power eyepiece that doesn’t give too much magnification.

-Back focus (or back focal distance) is the distance from the edge of the focuser (which has to be racked maximum inwards) that mounts the eyepiece or camera to the focal plane of the telescope (where light converges to form a sharp image).
+Back focus (or back focal distance) is the distance from the edge of the focuser (which its fully pushed in) to the focal plane of the telescope (the point where light converges to form a sharp image).
+It’s essentially the maximum available “space” for attaching camera sensors, eyepieces, and other optical accessories while still being able to achieve focus by moving the focuser outward.
 See the below figure.
-It’s essentially the maximum available “space” for placing camera sensors, eyepiece lenses, and other optical accessories while still being able to achieve focus by moving the focuser outward.

 Different telescope designs offer varying amounts of back focus, influencing what types of cameras and accessories can be used.

-A typical refractor or Newtonian astrograph offers 2-4” of back focus, while the difference in focus between a fairly diverse set of eyepieces across both 1.25” and 2” formats rarely equals more than an inch, so most telescopes designed purely for visual observation only need about 1.5” of focus travel.
+A typical refractor or Newtonian astrograph offers 2-4” of back focus, while the difference in focus among a fairly diverse set of 1.25” and 2” format eyepieces rarely equals more than an inch, so most telescopes designed purely for visual observation only need about 1.5” of focus travel.

 When the Total Optical Length of Accessories Is Less than the Back Focus

-Point the telescope at a terrestrial object at least a football field away, or if a sufficiently distant or detailed one is unavailable, use the Moon.
-Slowly rotate the focuser, starting with one direction.
-It might take several turns before anything recognizable appears in the eyepiece, especially if the focuser is far from the initial focus point.
-You may need to go in the other direction as well.
+Point your telescope at a terrestrial object at least a football field away—or, if one isn’t available, use the Moon.
+Slowly rotate the focuser in one direction.
+It might take several turns before anything recognizable appears in the eyepiece, especially if the focuser is far from the proper focus point.
+You may also need to turn it in the opposite direction as well.

-Many catadioptric telescopes can have considerable focuser travel due to their moving-mirror focusers.
-I often have to rack them quite far out to reach focus if they were used with an unusual setup by the previous owner or if they were shipped with the focus racked all the way in from the factory.
+Many catadioptric telescopes can require considerable focuser travel due to their moving-mirror focusers.
+I often have to extend them quite far out to reach focus if they were setup unusually by the previous owner or if they were shipped with the focus racked all the way in from the factory.

-If you’re unable to achieve focus by moving the focuser out, it could be because the eyepiece/camera/accessory or combination thereof you’re attempting to use is outside the focuser’s travel range and that your setup can’t reach the back focus distance by itself.
+If you’re unable to achieve focus by moving the focuser out, it could be because the eyepiece/camera/accessory (or combination thereof) you’re attempting to use is outside the focuser’s travel range—meaning your setup can’t reach the necessary back focus distance by itself.

 Some telescopes, especially those designed for astrophotography, might require an extension tube to reach focus with an eyepiece.
-Most refractors are designed to reach focus only with a star diagonal in use.
+Most refractors are designed to reach focus only when a star diagonal is used.

 When the Total Optical Length of Accessories Is More than the Back Focus

-In astrophotography, cameras, filter wheels, and other imaging accessories require a certain amount of back focus to function correctly.
+In astrophotography, cameras, filter wheels, and other imaging accessories require a certain amount of back focus to work correctly.
 Insufficient back focus can prevent these devices from reaching the focus point where a sharp image is formed.
-To get it in focus, we may then need imaging accessories such as spacing focal reducers, flatteners, and mechanical adapters or filters, which can be a huge headache.
+In such cases, we may then need additional imaging accessories such as spacing focal reducers, field flatteners, and mechanical adapters or filters—which can be a huge headache.

-If you find yourself unable to rack focus sufficiently inward (a common problem for astrophotographers), you may have hit a physical design limitation of the telescope requiring a different focuser or adjustments to the length of the tube, or you’re going to need a Barlow lens to bring the focal plane out, which may not work for your intended use case.
-This is mostly inevitable with the many binoviewers that I’ve used.
+If you find yourself unable to move focus sufficiently inward (a common problem for astrophotographers), you may have hit a physical design limitation of the telescope.
+This might mean you require a different focuser or adjustments to the length of the tube, or even a Barlow lens to bring the focal plane out, which may not work for your intended use case.
+This was mostly inevitable with the many binoviewers that I’ve used.

-On the whole, most Newtonian-reflecting telescopes that are not designed primarily with long-exposure astrophotography in mind will not reach focus with a cooled astro camera, DSLR camera, or binoviewer at prime focus.
-This is often true of refractors.
+On the whole, most Newtonian-reflecting telescopes—and often refractors—that aren’t designed primarily with long-exposure astrophotography in mind won’t reach focus with a cooled astro camera, DSLR camera, or binoviewer at prime focus.

 Using Bahtinov Mask as A Focusing Aid